 (6) Meetings of the Association shall be governed by parliamentary rules as set forth in the latest edition of Robert’s Rules of Order.

-(7) Any notices required or permitted by these Bylaws may be made in the sole and absolute discretion of the secretary/treasurer by facsimile or U.S. mail postage pre-paid in lieu of providing notification by email.
+(7) Any notices required or permitted by these Bylaws may be made in the sole and absolute discretion of the secretary/treasurer by email, electronic means or U.S. mail postage pre-paid in lieu of providing notification by email.
 However, in all instances, providing notice by email to those members who provide their current email addresses shall be deemed sufficient notice.

 (1) The officers of the Association shall be a president, president-elect, secretary/treasurer, and in the discretion of the Board, such other officers as it may appoint.

 (2) All officers shall serve for a term of one year from the date of their election or until their successors are elected, provided, however that any officer except the president may be removed at the will of the Board.

 (3) The president shall be a member of the Board, shall preside at all meetings, have general supervision of the affairs of the Association and sign all deeds, bonds, notes, contracts, and other instruments on behalf of the Association, unless otherwise ordered by the Board.

 (4) In the absence of the president, the president-elect shall exercise all of the powers and duties of the president.

 (5) The person elected by the Association to serve as president-elect, and holding that office at the time of the next annual meeting of the active members shall, at the conclusion of that meeting, become president of the Association.
 The president-elect shall also chair the Program Committee.

 (6) The secretary shall issue notice of all meetings, keep minutes, have charge of the corporate seal, books and records, and sign with the president all instruments requiring signature, unless otherwise ordered by the Board.